openfheorg/openfhe-network-examples/README.md

 To run the demo, build the example by following instructions under "Building"

+1. copy the `demoData` directory found in the root directory and it's contents to the `build` directory

+   >`cp -rf demoData build`

-1. open a new terminal window, expand it to a large size,  and type
+1. open a new terminal window in the `build\bindirectory, expand it to a large size, and type

 > `tmux`

 to open the multiple terminal windows that will show the various component printouts.

-1. In another window cd to the root directory of this repo and type
+1. In another window cd to the `build` directory of this repo and type

    > `../demos/demoscript_pre_grpc_tmux.sh`